Gary Scott Thompson: Life and career

+In 1991, Thompson created the company Pago Pago Productions, located in Encino, California.

-Thompson resides in Los Angeles with his wife and two children.
+Thompson now resides in Los Angeles with his wife and two children.

 Awards

 For Las Vegas, Thompson received the honor of Best Drama Series at the WIN Awards, an awards show dedicated to highlighting positive and multi-dimensional portrayals of women in media.

-Additionally, Thompson received the first-ever Visionary Award from spinal cord injury advocacy organization Life Rolls On for the first-ever portrayal of a featured character with a SCI on national television.
+Additionally, Thompson received the inaugural Visionary Award from Life Rolls On, a spinal cord injury advocacy organization, for his portrayal of the first featured character with a spinal cord injury on national television.

 Filmography

 Films

-Thompson has a "Based on characters created by" credit in The Fast & Furious films and series in which he did not participate.
+Thompson has a "Based on characters created by" credit in the Fast & Furious films and series in which he did not participate.